Wonkiee/image-gallery-api/README.md

 How to Build the Project.

-Place the configuration file like below.
+1) Place the configuration file like below.
-----> /etc/image-gallery/image-gallery-api/default.json
+  `/etc/image-gallery/image-gallery-api/default.json`

-Working config file is in the repository. (resources/default.json)
+  Working config file is in the repository. (`resources/default.json`)
+2) If the log file directory is needed to be changed, you can change it from the config file (`default.json`)
+3) run `npm install`
+4) Then run `npm start`